ttulttul/ComfyUI-FlowMatching-Inverter/README.md

 Applies a Gaussian blur directly in latent space. `Spatial Only` blurs each channel independently; `Spatial and Channel` performs a joint 3D blur across channels for stronger smoothing.

+### Latent Frequency Split

+Separates a latent into low-pass structure and high-frequency detail bands using a Gaussian crossover so you can process each side differently before recombining.

 ### Add Latent Noise (Seeded)

 Adds seeded Gaussian noise scaled by the input latent's standard deviation.
 Useful whenever a latent needs a controlled bump in noise without touching the schedule.